lvgl/lv_binding_micropython/README.md

 ---

-See also [Micropython + LittlevGL](https://blog.littlevgl.com/2019-02-20/micropython-bindings) blog post.
+See also [Micropython + LittlevGL](https://blog.lvgl.io/2019-02-20/micropython-bindings) blog post.
+(LittlevGL is the previous name of LVGL.)
-For advanced features, see [Pure Micropython Display Driver](https://blog.littlevgl.com/2019-08-05/micropython-pure-display-driver) blog post.
+For advanced features, see [Pure Micropython Display Driver](https://blog.lvgl.io/2019-08-05/micropython-pure-display-driver) blog post.
-For questions and discussions - please use the forum: https://forum.littlevgl.com/c/micropython
+For questions and discussions - please use the forum: https://forum.lvgl.io/c/micropython

 ## Micropython

-Micropython Binding for lvgl (LittlelvGL) provides an automatically generated Micropython module with classes and functions that allow the user access much of the lvgl library.
+Micropython Binding for LVGL provides an automatically generated Micropython module with classes and functions that allow the user access much of the lvgl library.
-The module is generated automatically by the script [`gen_mpy.py`](https://github.com/littlevgl/lv_bindings/blob/master/micropython/gen_mpy.py).
+The module is generated automatically by the script [`gen_mpy.py`](https://github.com/lvgl/lv_binding_micropython/blob/master/micropython/gen_mpy.py).
 This script reads, preprocesses and parses lvgl header files, and generates a C file `lv_mpy.c` which defines the Micropython module (API) for accessing lvgl from Micropython.
 Micopython's build script (Makefile) should run `gen_mpy.py` automatically to generate and compile `lv_mpy.c`.

-- If you would like to see an example of how a generated `lv_mpy.c` looks like, have a look at [`v_mpy_example.c`](https://raw.githubusercontent.com/littlevgl/lv_binding_micropython/master/gen/lv_mpy_example.c).
+- If you would like to see an example of how a generated `lv_mpy.c` looks like, have a look at [`v_mpy_example.c`](https://raw.githubusercontent.com/lvgl/lv_binding_micropython/master/gen/lv_mpy_example.c).
 Note that its only exported (non static) symbol is `mp_module_lvgl` which should be registered in Micropython as a module.
-- An example project that builds Micropython + lvgl + lvgl-bindings: [`lv_mpy`](https://github.com/littlevgl/lv_mpy)
+- An example project that builds Micropython + lvgl + lvgl-bindings: [`lv_mpy`](https://github.com/lvgl/lv_mpy)

 It's worth noting that the Mircopython Bindings module (`lv_mpy.c`) is dependant on lvgl configuration. lvgl is configured by `lv_conf.h` where different objects and features could be enabled or disabled. lvgl bindings are generated only for the enabled objects and features.
 Changing `lv_conf.h` requires re running `gen_mpy.py`, therfore it's useful to run it automatically in the build script.